DesenTao/baty.net-hugo/content/lifestack/index.md

 - **Amazon Kindle Oasis** (2nd gen) – Books on the go.
 I prefer real books but the Kindle sure is handy.
 I like the larger size of this model.
+- **Kobe Forma** ebook reader -- An alternative to Amazon that works great with more formats
 - **Amazon Echo** – I have several, but am using them less recently.
 I don't love using voice-controlled devices.